Sunday School page

 Adult Opportunities

-• A surprisingly fun way to make beautiful music for worship.
+• Handbells are a surprisingly fun way to make beautiful music for worship.
 No experience is required.

 • Join Pastor Jake and learn how to utilize a manuscript Bible study to learn how to read deeper into Scripture.
 Manuscripts are copies of a passage without verse numbers or chapter divisions.
-The class will focus primarily on how to study God's Word, using the Gospel of Matthew as the primary text.
+The class will focus primarily on how to study God's Word, using the book of Galatians as the primary text.
 Together we will observe, interpret, and apply God's Word.

-• Join us for a time of prayer each week as we intercede for the various needs of our church body and individual members.
-You may join this prayer time in person or via Zoom.
-Please contact Ruth Fox at for a Zoom link.
+• Join us for prayer each week as we intercede for the various needs of our church body and individual members.

 • Sanctuary Choir is a wonderful way to praise God and lead in worship.
 No audition or experience is required.